TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 Extract that by whatever means you like to your main distro. ( I pasted it into a text file and moved it via usb stick) and make a second copy of your extracted code in case you break it.

-## TO DO
-**Get the swap UUID from fstab**
+Just a reminder: make sure you have a copy of your secondary distro fstab file before you log out of it.

 Reboot into Kubuntu

 ### Phase 6: Boot into and configure primary OS (again)

 We need to make the following changes to two of the last four lines of the extracted code.
+Make sure you have a backup copy before you start.

 Firstly, note the "echo" commands.
 Those print messages to the grub bootup screen.
 Feel free to make them say whatever you find useful or amusing.
 You can also safely delete them.
 The two lines we need to change are the "linux" and "initrd" command lines.